jarokaz/vertex-sandbox/persistance-resource/README.md

 This sample demonstrates how run **MosaicML LLM Foundry** workloads on a Vertex AI [persitent resource](https://cloud.google.com/vertex-ai/docs/training/persistent-resource-overview).
 You will run jobs that pretrain MosaicML MPT models on C4 dataset.

-## Developing and testing a custom training container
+## Developing and testing a custom training container image

 In this sample we are going to use a custom training container image that packages **MosaicLM LLM Foundry**.